bookworm-reads/documentation/CONTRIBUTING.md

 Before you submit your Pull Request, consider the following guidelines:

 * First check whether there is an open Issue for what you will be working on.
-If there is not, open one up by going through the [Issue Submission Guidelines][contribute.issue], including links to _related_ Issues found for context.
+If there is not, open one up by going through the Issue Submission Guidelines, including links to _related_ Issues found for context.
 * Search for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort, and you also want to include links to _related_ Pull Requests found for context.
 * Make your changes in a new git branch: